Prophet Inequalities over Time: The Model

 \section{The Model}

 For a natural number $n$, let $[n] = \{1,\dots,n\}$.
-Consider a sequence of $n>0$ i.i.d.\ random variables $x_1,\dots,x_n$, from the common continuous distribution $D$.
-We denote the corresponding density function as $f$ and the cumulative distribution function as $F$.
-Further, we assume that $D$ assigns positive probability to non-negative numbers only, that is $F(0)=0$.
+Consider a sequence of $n>0$ i.i.d.\ random variables $X_1,\dots,X_n$, from a common distribution.
+We denote the corresponding cumulative distribution function as $F$.
+In technical parts of the paper, we will usually assume continuity of $F$, which is without loss of generality due to the arguments in the last paragraph of this section.
+Further, we assume that the distribution assigns positive probability to non-negative numbers only, that is $F(0)=0$.
 In every step $i\in[n]$, the task is to choose a number of steps $t_i\in[n-i+1]$ for the value in step $i$ to be \textit{selected}.
-We gain a value of $x_i$ for $t_i$ steps.
-Please note that throughout the paper we overload notation like this and write $x_i$ both for the random variable and its realization.
+We write $x_i$ for the realization of $X_i$ and gain a value of $x_i$ for $t_i$ steps.
 In case we already have some other value selected in step $i$, we have to discard the random variable and set $t_i=0$.
-The objective is to maximize the expected overall gained value $\E[\sum_{i=1}^n x_i t_i]$.
+The objective is to maximize the expected overall gained value $\E\left[\sum_{i=1}^n X_i t_i\right]$.
+Throughout the paper, we often write $X$ or $x$ without index in case the step $i$ is either clear from the context or the statement is general and holds for all $i$.

 A \textit{decision procedure} for this problem can also be seen as an online algorithm, which we denote by \textsc{Alg}.
-It has access to the number of steps $n$, the distribution $D$ of the random variables, and in step $i$ to the realizations $x_1,\dots,x_i$ as well as its own decisions $t_1,\dots,t_{i-1}$.
-The prophet-inequality compares the expected value obtained by a gambler, i.e.\ the online algorithm \textsc{Alg} to a prophet, an omniscient \textit{offline algorithm} \textsc{Opt}.
-The prophet sees all the realizations of the random variables beforehand and thus makes optimal decisions that maximize the objective function.
-The competitive analysis of online algorithms corresponds to the prophet-inequalities in this setting.
+It has access to the number of steps $n$, the cumulative distribution function $F$ of the random variables, and in step $i$ to the realizations $x_1,\dots,x_i$ as well as its own decisions $t_1,\dots,t_{i-1}$.
+The prophet inequality compares the expected value obtained by a gambler, i.e., the online algorithm \textsc{Alg} to a prophet, an omniscient \textit{offline algorithm} \textsc{Opt}.
+The prophet sees all the realizations of the random variables beforehand and makes optimal decisions that maximize the objective function.
+The competitive analysis of online algorithms corresponds to the prophet inequalities in this setting.
 For any given algorithm \textsc{Alg}, we denote the expected overall value it achieves on an input of length $n$ as $\E[\textsc{Alg}_n]$.
-We call the ratio $\E[\textsc{Alg}_n] / \E[\textsc{Opt}_n]$, the prophet-inequality over time.
+Note that we drop the dependence on $F$ if it is clear from context.
+The ratio $\sup_{F,\textsc{Alg}^\prime} (\E[\textsc{Alg}^\prime_n] / \E[\textsc{Opt}_n])$ denotes the value of the prophet inequality over time.